Janith-sh/smart-document-qna-system/README.md

 ## 🔐 Security Notes

 - Never commit `.env.local` to version control
-- Keep your Gemini API key secure
+- Keep your Gemini and Pinecone API keys secure
 - Use environment variables for all sensitive data

 ## 📝 License